victor-lillo/react-confirm-toast/README.md

 ### Properties naming

-Although the behavior remains unchanged, some properties have been renamed due to syntax reasons:
+Although the behavior remains unchanged, some **component properties** have been renamed due to syntax reasons:

 |    Previous name    |  Current name   |
 | :-----------------: | :-------------: |